starkinfra/sdk-ruby/README.md

 end
 ```

-**Note**: Instead of using Pix request objects, you can also pass each transaction element in hash format
+**Note**: Instead of using PixRequest objects, you can also pass each element in hash format

 ### Query PixRequests